morksen123/ByondXR/README.md

 2. cd server -> npm start (start server + mongoDB connection)
 3. cd client -> npm install -> npm start

+## Note
+1. Top bar is for design only – search and router features have not been implemented
+2. Disabled onClick features for non-bolded drawer titles.
+E.g "Introduction video", "Traveler".

 ## How I approached the task
 1. Set up the backend (localhost:4000)
 2. Tested queries/mutations on Apollo playground